 Submitted by David Gould as part of our contributors program.

-Disclaimer: The distributor of this research report, Gould Partners, is not a licensed investment adviser or broker dealer.
-We are a consultant to Emergent Health and have been contracted ten thousand dollars.
+DISCLAIMER: The distributor of this research report, Gould Partners, is not a licensed investment adviser or broker dealer.
 Investors are cautioned to perform their own due diligence as information contained within this report has been derived from public sources and cannot be guaranteed by us to be fully accurate.
+We are a consultant to a third-party representing ChromaDex and have received one thousand dollars for independent research.
 Always discuss investments with a licensed professional before making any financial decision.
-Statements made herein are often “forward-looking statements” as defined under Section 27A of the Securities Act of 1933, Section 21E of the Securities Act of 1934, and the Private Securities Litigation Reform Act of 1995.
+Statements made herein are often “forward-looking statements” as stipulated under Section 27A of the Securities Act of 1933, Section 21E of the Securities Act of 1934, and the Private Securities Litigation Reform Act of 1995.
 Since these statements are uncertain, actual results may be materially different from those expected.